 If the case is a single filing, only the debtor must appear.
 If the case is a joint filing, both filing parties must attend.
 Your attorney should appear with you.

-You are required to submit the following items of identification to your attorney prior to the meeting:
+You are required to have the following items of identification:

-If you do not remit satisfactory documentation of your identity and social security number to your attorney for submission to the Trustee, the Meeting of Creditors will not be conducted and you will need to reappear on another date.
+If you do not have satisfactory documentation of your identity and social security number, the Trustee will not conduct the Meeting of Creditors and you will be required to reappear at another date.

 What should be submitted to the Trustee prior to the meeting?

-Prior to the Meeting of Creditors your attorney should have filed with the court or provided the Trustee the following documents:
+Prior to the Meeting of Creditors, your attorney should have filed with the court and/or provided the Trustee the following documents:

 • Recent pay advices.
 (If your spouse is not filing bankruptcy, recent pay advices of the non-filing spouse may also be required by the Trustee)

-• Affidavit of support if you are receiving regular financial assistance from a friend or family member, other than your spouse.
+• Affidavit of support if you are receiving regular financial assistance from a friend or family member, other than your spouse; and

 • Business questionnaire and other related documents, if applicable.